fefas/blog.fefas.net/_posts/2017-06-20-what-should-a-developer-really-catch?.md

 ---
 layout: post
+permalink: /posts/:title

 title: What should a developer really catch?

-permalink: /posts/:title
+mediumUri: not-yet-created
 ---
 # What should a developer really catch?